25 May 2023

 The amiable Nines are natural-born mediators.
 Let’s see how their need to resolve all the conflicts around them is affected by the influence of different instincts.

 Nines generally appreciate a peaceful, comfortable life, and when their self-preservation instinct drives them, all their typical characteristics are even more pronounced.
-So, the self-preservation Nines will concentrate on maintaining a slow and steady rhythm of life and meeting their essential physical and emotional needs.
+So, the self-preservation Nines, especially when they're under stress, will concentrate on maintaining a slow and steady rhythm of life and meeting their essential physical and emotional needs.

 Social Nines are the least typical and most assertive Nine subtype.
 They are concerned with the needs of their social groups and become hyperactive, working hard to meet everyone’s needs.
 Because they display more socially desirable qualities and strive to conform to social expectations, they may occasionally look like Threes.

-Sexual Nines are more emotional and caring than the other Nine instinctual variants.
+Sexual Nines are more emotional and caring than the other Nine instinctual variants, making an Enneagram 9 and 9 relationship one built on mutual empathy and understanding.
 They focus on their interpersonal relationships—particularly with their romantic partner—and tend to adapt completely to their partner’s needs, attitudes, and values.
+An Enneagram 9 male, in particular, might exhibit these traits strongly, blending empathy and dedication in his relationships.

 Gentle and compassionate, they may be mistyped as Type Two.
 Also, because they focus more on their feelings, they sometimes behave like typical Fours.